seznam/SuperiorMySqlpp/README.md

  - Extensive and fully automated multi-platform tests (using Docker)

 # Status
-Currently, we have working library implementation internally at Seznam.cz.
-It is already used in production code with great results.
+Currently, it is already used at Seznam.cz in production code with great results.

-**We are commited to making this library opensource** as soon as we are able.
-There is still some work left on library documentation, refactoring code and decoupling tests and packaging from our internal architecture to fulfill the opensource and multi-platform requirements.

-# ETA
-Rough estimate is May 2015.
+The library is thoroughly tested and all tests are fully automated.

+In future we are going to add more examples and documentation.

+Please help us out by reporting bugs. (https://github.com/seznam/SuperiorMySqlpp/issues)

+We appreciate your feedback!

 # Preview
+Until we create proper examples, you can see all functionality in action by looking at out tests (https://github.com/seznam/SuperiorMySqlpp/tree/master/tests).
+Please be aware that tests must validate all possible cases and syntax and should not be taken as reference in these matters.

+You can look at some basic examples below:

 ## Connection
 ```c++